Divorce

 Since 1981, the family law attorneys at Wexell Milman have helped clients in Fairfax and surrounding jurisdictions end marriages fairly.
 Our practice focuses exclusively on family law matters, including representation in uncontested and contested cases.

 Divorce is not a failure.
-It can happen to anyone; in fact, 40% of all U.S. marriages end this way.
+It can happen to anyone; in fact, a significant percentage of marriages in the United States end this way.
 What matters now and will significantly impact your future is how you end the marriage.

 Schedule an initial consultation to start discussing your case with our experienced Fairfax divorce attorneys today.
 Call our firm at (703) 454-5448 or contact us online.